Tiny Life Consulting

 Strip the insulation off the inner wires about 1/2″ to expose the shiny copper wire.
 Twist the wire strands together.

 Loosen the three terminal clamps and slip only the exposed copper wire under each clamp.
-Make sure every strand get under the clamp and doesn’t touch any other terminal.
-Follow the color code just like the diagram shows with the plug you buy.
+Ensure every strand get under the clamp no strands touch any other terminal.
+Follow the color code like the diagram shows with the plug you buy.

 Replace the outer cover and tighten the three screws that hold it.
 That’s it.
 You’re done!